 Landscaping can be as expensive or inexpensive as you make it and leaves lots of room to flex your DIY muscles, show off your personality, and get creative with recycling and upcycling.
 To help inspire you, we have brought together some amazing landscape designs to get you started on your journey.

-First impressions are important and with landscaping you can make as big of an entrance as you please.
-This can be done with flowers, colours, features or ornaments that catch the eye and draw it in.
+First impressions are important, and with landscaping, you can make as big of an entrance as you please.
+This can be done with flowers, colors, features or ornaments that catch the eye and draw it in.
 The entrance should lead the eye down a path towards whatever it is you are trying to highlight, be it the house itself, the property and grounds or a focal point.

-It is important to choose wisely with what you are planting.
-They should be natural to the climate, soil and be able to adapt to the weather conditions in which they live.
-It's also important to consider longevity and be realistic as planting an ever-growing tree that will eventually tower over the house and have the potential to be dangerous may not be the wisest choice.
+It is important to choose wisely what you are planting.
+They should be natural to the climate and soil and be able to adapt to the weather conditions in which they live.
+It's also important to consider longevity and be realistic, as planting an ever-growing tree that will eventually tower over the house and have the potential to be dangerous may not be the wisest choice.

-Contrasting colours don't just work well in the home or with clothing but in your landscape, too.
-Rather than using blocks of colours, try contrasting and allowing them to complement each other.
+Contrasting colors don't just work well in the home or with clothing but in your landscape, too.
+Rather than using blocks of colors, try contrasting and allowing them to complement each other.
 This allows for a much more visually interesting landscape area.

 Be it movement from some windpipes, chimes, art or even trees and plants that can catch a breeze, movement makes a landscape more fascinating and engaging.
 This can also be achieved by planting flowers and shrubs that may attract birds or creatures such as butterflies.